 - The American Dream: Interfaith Leadership in a Religious Democracy will take place at 9 a.m. led by Dr. Eboo Patel, founder and president of Interfaith Youth Core, and Rhodes scholar whose most recent book is Interfaith Leadership: A Primer.
 UNC Asheville faculty respondents include Dr. Rick Chess, Roy Carroll Professor of Honors Arts and Sciences and director of the Center for Jewish Studies; and Dr. Rodger Payne, chair and professor of Religious Studies; Dr. Kate Zubko, associate professor of Religious Studies, NEH Distinguished Professor in the Humanities, 2018-21; and Dr. Marcus Harvey, assistant professor of Religious Studies.

-- The Melting of the Arctic Permafrost: Climate Implications will take place at 10:30 a.m. led by Dr. Robert Max Holmes, deputy director and senior scientist with the Woods Hole Oceanographic Research Institute.
+- The Thawing of the Arctic Permafrost: Climate Implications will take place at 10:30 a.m. led by Dr. Robert Max Holmes, deputy director and senior scientist with the Woods Hole Research Center.
 UNC Asheville faculty respondents include Dr. Evan Couzo, assistant professor of STEM Education and coordinator of 6-12 Mathematics Licensure; Dr. Dee Eggers, associate professor of Environmental Studies; Dr. David Gillette, associate professor of Environmental Studies; and Dr. Andrew Laughlin, assistant professor of Environmental Studies.